dingzhiyuan/rev-cli/readme.md

     version:null,

+    imgExts:[],

+    exts:[],

+    revExts:[],

+    auto:false,

     excludes:[]//folder or files do not execute "rev"

-    propWhiteList:[],more attr to match in html and js files,defauts "src" and "href",if you want more add it
+    propWhiteList:[],more attr to match in html and js files,defauts "src" and "href",if you want more ,add it

     repExcludes:[],//folder or files do not execute "replace url"